bluescan/dyndns46/README.md

 The various logging verbosity settings are as follows:

 * none : No log file generated.
 * concise : One log file line per day.
 A '-' means the script was run but no updates were sent.
 A '4' means at least one ipv4 block updated.
 A '6' means at least one ipv6 block was updated.
 An 'A' means at least one ipv4 block AND at least one ipv6 block was updated.
+In this mode if you had set the scheduled task to run every 15 minutes, you'd have (24*60)/15 = 96 characters per log line, with one line generated per day.
 * minimal : Only updates logged.
 * normal : Includes minimal as well as logging logging when no update was required.
 * full : Includes normal in addition to details like printing the cURL commands that were issued.